mh-/corona-warn-companion-android/README.md

 After a lot of user feedback and many iterations, the app meanwhile has several modes.
 The best user experience is available if the device is rooted and the app gets root permissions: With root permissions, the app can directly access the database _from a framework_ where the recorded Rolling Proximity IDs (RPIs) are stored.

-However, since many users cannot or do not wish to root their device, two other options (RaMBLE and CCTG) are also available, where _another app_ can export their recorded RPIs, so that this app can read them without root rights, and work with them.
+However, since many users cannot or do not wish to root their device, other options (RaMBLE and CCTG) are also available, where _another app_ can export their recorded RPIs, so that this app can read them without root rights, and work with them.

 The currently available modes are: